Ciak

 Ciak is a popular Italian film magazine published in Milan, Italy.
 It is the most popular film magazine in Italy.
 The title is the Italian word (also spelled ciac) for a film clapperboard.

 History and profile

 Ciak was established in 1985 by Arnoldo Mondadori Editore.
 Each year the magazine publishes the Power List: a list of the most influential figures in the Italian film industry.

 Ciak d'oro

-The Ciak d'oro (Golden Ciak) is an Italian annual film award.
-It was established in 1986 by the magazine Ciak.
-It is the only award of Italian cinema that has the audience as jury: the readers of the magazine vote the best film, the best director, the best leading actors and the best foreign film of the season, instead the best supporting actors and the winners of the Ciak d'oro for technical categories and for Best Debut are designed by a jury of film critics and specialized journalists.
+The Ciak d'oro (Golden Ciak) is an Italian annual film award established in 1986.
+It is the only award of Italian cinema that has the audience as its jury: readers vote for best film, best director, best leading actors, and best foreign film of the season.
+Best supporting actors as well as technical categories and best debut are selected by a jury of film critics and specialized journalists.